 'Turn On the Radio'

 The lead single from 2010's 'All the Women I Am,'Reba felt so passionate about this hit, she called the writers (Mark Oakley, Cherie Oakley and J. P. Twang) herself to request permission to record it.
-Singing to her misbehaving beau "Don't you come crawlin' begging please on your knees, baby if you're missin' me / Well you can hear me on the radio," it's the perfect song for a woman who has graced the airwaves for 35 years.
+Singing to her misbehaving beau, "Don't you come crawlin' begging please on your knees, baby if you're missin' me / Well you can hear me on the radio," it's the perfect song for a woman who has graced the airwaves for 35 years.
 The song was yet another in a long list of No. 1 hits for McEntire.

 'The Fear of Being Alone'